oac-tree/oac-tree-gui/flatpak/README.md

  - desktop-files:

     Prebuilt desktop files for the applications provided.
-Arbitrarily separated as a stand alone module included by the top manifest, could be added verbatim inline in the manifest modules instead.
+Arbitrarily separated as a stand-alone module included by the top manifest, could be added verbatim inline in the manifest modules instead.

     The projects include some desktop files, but they are not installed in the correct location for FlatPak nor are they strictly correct for its needs.

  - shared-modules

-    modules/dependencies possibly used by multiple *COA* projects or as indirect dependencies.
-Separated to standalone subdirectories to keep the main manifests simpler easier to read, this was an arbitrary decision and the content could easily be nested in the main manifests instead.
-The name is shared with the FlatPak "shared-modules" concept, but is unrelated besides using the same mechanisms.
+    modules/dependencies used by multiple *COA* projects or as indirect dependencies.
+Separated to standalone subdirectories to keep the main manifests simpler easier to read, this was an arbitrary decision, and the content could easily be nested in the main manifests instead.
+The name is shared with the FlatPak "shared-modules" concept but is unrelated besides using the same mechanisms.

 ## Building the FlatPak